MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/open-support-ticket-when-dataflow-refresh-completes.md

 ## Introduction

 ### Use Cases
-When your dataflow refresh completes, or has been taking longer than expected, you might want to open a support ticket/create a message in a queue or service bus or add an item to Azure DevOps, so your support team can take a look at the issue.

 When your dataflow refresh completes or has been taking longer than expected, you may want your support team to investigate.
 With this tutorial, you can automatically open a support ticket, create a message in a queue or Service Busm or add an item to Azure DevOps to notify your support team.

 ## Automatically Create a Queue in Azure Service Bus